 Further advised reading: Steps to Assess Management Quality before Buying Stocks

-From the earlier discussion, an investor would remember that the company has very concentrated customer profile where 98% of the sales are to only three customers.
+From the earlier discussion, an investor would remember that the company has a very concentrated customer profile where 98% of the sales are to only three customers.
 As a result, the fate of the company is very closely tied with these customers and in many cases, the company has to follow its customers whenever they enter new markets or create manufacturing plants at new locations.

 The company had to create a subsidiary in Indonesia when its largest customer, TVS Motors, started its production facility in Indonesia.
 However, the production volumes of TVS in Indonesia did not reach sufficient numbers.
 As a result, India Nippon Electricals Ltd did not start to create any plant in Indonesia and instead, it supplied products to TVS Indonesia from its Indian manufacturing units.
 Currently, the company only has the land parcel in Indonesia that it had purchased to create the plant there.